Biomechanics and Concussion Prevention

 The use of biomedical engineering and biomechanics enables the Minds Matter Concussion Program team to study how the human body reacts to forces that can cause concussions.
 Specifically, in the Head Impact Sensor line of research, the team conducts biomedical engineering research to understand how biomechanical loads and impact exposures lead to injuries and deficits in human physiological function.
 This research has led a focus on evaluating the accuracy of the head impact sensors used in sports and will provide design implications for future sensors.

 Head Impact Sensor Research

-- The Biomechanics of Concussive Helmet-to-Ground Impacts in the National Football League -- This study provides a detailed characterization of the biomechanics of helmet-to-ground impacts leading to concussions in the National Football League including video analysis of on-field injuries and recreation of impact conditions using a helmeted anthropomorphic test device.
-Journal of Biomechanics.
-2020.
+This 2019 study provides a detailed characterization of the biomechanics of helmet-to-ground impacts leading to concussions in the National Football League including video analysis of on-field injuries and recreation of impact conditions using a helmeted anthropomorphic test device.

-- Video Analysis of Reported Concussion Events in the National Football League During the 2015-2016 and 2016-2017 Seasons -- Detailed video of concussions sustained in the NFL during the 2015-2016 and 2016-2017 seasons were reviewed to gain insight on injury causation, the outcome of rule changes and guidance on future injury prevention strategies.
+In this 2018 study, detailed video of concussions sustained in the NFL during the 2015-2016 and 2016-2017 seasons were reviewed to gain insight on injury causation, the outcome of rule changes and guidance on future injury prevention strategies.
 This review highlighted the importance of helmet to ground and helmet to body of the opposing player as causation scenarios in addition to the commonly studied helmet-to-helmet.
-American Journal of Sports Medicine.
-2018.